chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

 Description of the case
 -----------------------

 The Taylor-Couette flow is the name of a fluid flow in the gap between two long concentric cylinders with different rotational velocities.
 One or both of these cylinders may rotate along the axis, however generally it is assumed that outer cylinder is fixed, and the inner cylinder rotates with a constant angular velocity.
-For the Taylor-Couette flow, an analytical solution of the Navier-Stokes equations can be found, although this solution is not stable for all ranges of operating conditions and becomes instable at high Reynolds number.
+For the Taylor-Couette flow, an analytical solution of the Navier-Stokes equations can be found, although this solution is not stable for all ranges of operating conditions and becomes unstable at high Reynolds number.

-We assume that the inner cylinder rotates at a constant velocity :math:`\omega` , while the outer cylinder is fixed.
+We assume that the inner cylinder rotates at a constant angular velocity :math:`\omega` in the anti-clockwise direction , while the outer cylinder is fixed.
 The following figure shows the geometry of this problem and the corresponding boundary conditions:

 .. image:: images/geometry.png
     :alt: The geometry and boundary conditions
     :align: center
     :name: geometry

-Note that the outer cylinder does not rotate, while the inner cylinder rotates anti-clockwise.
-The analycal solution of this problem can be found relatively easily in cylindrical coordinates (see for example the book by Bird, Stewart and Lightfoot [1]):
+The analytical solution of this problem can be found relatively easily in cylindrical coordinates (see for example the book by Bird, Stewart and Lightfoot [1]):

 .. math::

   u_{\theta} = \omega R \kappa \frac{\left ( \frac{R}{r} - \frac{r}{R} \right )} {\left( \frac{1}{\kappa} - \kappa \right)}

-where :math:`u_{\theta}` is the angular velocity, :math:`R` is the radius of the outer cylinder, :math:`\kappa` is the radius of the inner cylinder and the radius of the outer cylinder (:math:`\kappa=R_{i}/ R`) and :math:`r` is the radial position.
+where :math:`u_{\theta}` is the angular velocity, :math:`R` is the radius of the outer cylinder, :math:`\kappa` takes a value between 0 and 1.0 and represents the ratio between the radius of the inner cylinder and the radius of the outer cylinder (:math:`\kappa=R_{i}/ R`) and :math:`r` is the radial position.
 Since the simulation in Lethe is in Cartesian coordinate, this analytical solution will have to be converted to Cartesian coordinates to be usable.
 As we shall see, this is not as hard as it seems.
 Interestingly, this flow also possesses an analytical solution for the torque :math:`T_z` acting on the inner cylinder:

 .. math::
   T_z = 4 \pi \mu \omega  R^2 L \frac{\kappa^2}{1-\kappa^2}